-It is proposed that the application for funding require the following information:
+The application for funding is anticipated to include the following information:

 - 1. Name of organization - 2.
 Contact information - 3.
 Amount of funding requested - 4.
 Description of project or event for which funding is requested - 5.
 Description of how City funding will be used - 6.
 Description of how project or event will be a benefit to the community - 7.
-Financial summary of project, event or program, including other funding sources - 8.
-Current and prior year financial summary of organization - 9.
-Description of all funding received from the City in the past three years
+Financial summary of project or event, including other funding sources - 8.
+Current and prior year financial summary of organization

-Finally, required supporting documentation for non-profit organizations would include proof of non-profit/tax exempt status, certificate of good standing and most current IRS Form 990 (annual reporting return for tax-exempt organizations).
+Finally, required supporting documentation would include proof of non-profit/tax exempt status, certificate of good standing and prior year financial statements or IRS Form 990 (annual reporting return for tax-exempt organizations).
 In addition, it should be noted that additional documentation will be required along with the signed agreement, including proof of insurance, certification of a drug-free workplace, and certification of equal benefits.